nikcleju/DSP_Course/Labs/LabTest.md

 components.
 Generate the signal from the Fourier coefficients with `ifft()` and plot it.
 What is the resulting signal?

-## Lab 11

-1. Use the Filter Design tool in Matlab (call `fdatool` in command line) to design a Low-Pass filter of order 5, IIR, with cutoff frequency 0.1.
-Export the coefficients to the Matlab workspace.

-2. Generate a signal composed of 30 values of 1 followed by 30 values of 0.
-Filter the signal with the designed filter (use `filter()`).
-Plot a figure with 2 subfigures showing the original signal and the filtered signal.

 ## Lab 12